Risks and Safety

 - Repay debt in response to market fluctuations to avoid cascading liquidations.

-If you're using the Leveraged glowSOL Recipe, it's important to understand:
+If you're using the Leveraged glowSOL Vault, it's important to understand:

 SOL price drops do not affect your Health Level or trigger liquidations.
 This strategy is designed with no SOL market price exposure.
 Your position health is only impacted by: